What is Biology?

 See also: Applied Biology

 We offer a range of topics from Diversity of Life to Organismal Evolution, and Animal Physiology.
 A highlight for many students are the field courses we offer throughout the degree.
+There is also the option to visit the Mpala Research Centre in Kenya in your fourth year of the MBiol.
+Visit Mpala Live! to see round-the-clock views of hippos, elephants, and other incredible species in Kenya’s Laikipia County, the area that surrounds the Mpala Research Centre and see where you could be studying.

 The table below offers a brief insight into the types of modules you will be offered: